Sundersi: Location

 The town is 88 km from the Devi Ahillyabai Holkar Airport and is reached by very good road.
 Town is situated at the bank of Kalisindh river.
 It is situated between Shajapur & Shujalpur on the SH-17 and is 24 km. from Shajapur, 30 Kilometers from Shujalpur and 82 Kilometers from Indore.
 The town is 600 km from the capital New Delhi.

 Resources

 The town of Sundersi also known as Mini Ujjain is situated along the Kalisindh River's banks.
 Black soil is the defining feature of the northern and western parts of Sundersi, whereas infertile and arid conditions are found in the southern area (Baldi) and a large portion of the eastern section (Lalbazar).
 Garhmundla is a stream located in the southwest, close to the Mahakaleshwar Jyotirlinga shrine.

+Pronunciation

+Sundersi is pronounced: /suːnˈdɛərsi/.
+The second syllable is stressed the most.

+The beginning vowel is pronounced very quickly, as opposed to being dragged out like in the English word soon.
+The first syllable should consequently be uttered in a short, compact way.
+The stressed middle syllable includes the /ɛər/ sound, which is similar to the vowel sound heard in English phrases like fair, bear, or care.
+The ending /si/ sounds the same as the English word see.

+"Sun-dar-si" and "sin-dar-si" are frequent mispronunciations.
+Although neither represents the preferred pronunciation in the area, the latter is more common among speakers from neighboring rural areas.

+The name is also known by its native name, Shwah N'Dersey, which is the customary local pronunciation.

 Tourist attractions

 Mahakaleshwar Jyotirlinga:Sundersi's largest temple, located in the south, is devoted to Lord Shiva.

 Harsiddhi Mata Temple: This temple is dedicated to Harsiddhi Mata and is located near Mahakal Ashram and Mahakaleshwar Jyotirlinga Temple.

 Gora Bhairav Temple:One of the main temples dedicated to Lord Gora Bhairav, located in Bhairupura village to the west of Sundersi.

 Gopal Mandir:This temple is devoted to Lord Krishna and is located in Sundersi's market area.

 Kshipreshwar Mahadev Temple:This temple is dedicated to Lord Shiva and is located on the banks of the Kalisindh River.

 Jageshwar Mahadev Temple:This temple is devoted to Lord Shiva and is located in the central northeastern section of Sundersi.